PDS-Lab/GearDB/README.md

 # GearDB
 ## 1 Introduction
-GearDB is the implementation code of the paper "GearDB: A GC-free Key-Value Store on HM-SMR Drives with Gear Compaction", which is modified based on [LevelDB](https://github.com/google/leveldb) to finally realize its own functions.
+This is the implementation of the paper "**GearDB: A GC-free Key-Value Store on HM-SMR Drives with Gear Compaction**" appeared in [FAST 2019](https://www.usenix.org/conference/fast19).

+We implement GearDB based on [LevelDB](https://github.com/google/leveldb).

 ## 2 Compilation and Run
-### 2.1 Requiremensts
+### 2.1 Tools
-GearDB requires the [**Libzbc**](https://github.com/hgst/libzbc) tool to replace the disk's read and write interfaces.
-So you must first download and install [**Libzbc**](https://github.com/hgst/libzbc). [**Libzbc**](https://github.com/hgst/libzbc)'s installation steps：
+To access HM-SMR drives, GearDB uses the [**Libzbc**](https://github.com/hgst/libzbc) library which provides functions to manipulate disks supporting ZBC and ZAC commands.
+To run GearDB, please download and install [**Libzbc**](https://github.com/hgst/libzbc) first:
 ```
 > git clone https://github.com/hgst/libzbc
 > sh ./autogen.sh